-Making tax digital (MTD) for income tax was seemingly kicked into the long grass when it was announced that it would not come in until 2021 at the earliest.
-However, with MTD being introduced for VAT on 1 April 2019, expanding this to other taxes is still very much on the agenda.
-Indeed, last week HMRC asked for more landlords to work with them on the pilot scheme for income tax for the 2019/20 tax year.
+Making tax digital (MTD) for income tax was seemingly kicked into the long grass when it was announced that it would not become mandatory until 2021 at the earliest.
+However, with MTD being made mandatory for VAT for most businesses for VAT periods from 1 April 2019, expanding this to other taxes is still very much on the agenda.
+Indeed, HMRC recently asked for more landlords to work with it on the pilot scheme for income tax for the 2019/20 tax year.

-The pilot has now been expanded to specifically cover landlords with income from furnished holiday lettings.
-Previously, other UK-resident landlords and sole-trader businesses were invited to take part.
+Specifically, the income tax pilot has now been expanded to cover landlords with income from furnished holiday lettings, who had previously been excluded when other UK resident landlords and sole trader businesses were invited to take part.

-Individuals will need to meet certain criteria; the most limiting one being that they cannot have any other sources of income or wish to claim tax relief on other payments.
+Individuals will need to meet certain criteria to join the pilot; the most limiting one being that they cannot have any other sources of income or wish to claim tax relief on other payments.

-Currently these individuals declare their taxable income via their self-assessment tax returns, which are due on the 31 January following the end of the relevant tax year and are required to retain their paper records.
+Currently these individuals: declare their taxable income via their self-assessment tax returns, which are due no later than 31 January following the end of the relevant tax year; and, may include paper records in the documents they are required to retain to support their returns.

-Under the pilot scheme, they will keep their income and expenses records digitally (on compatible software which the individual will need to organise) and send details to HMRC every 3 months.
+Under the pilot scheme, taxpayers will keep their income and expenses records digitally (on compatible software which they will need to source) and send details to HMRC every three months.

 For example, if the accounting period end is 5 April 2020, the four updates will be required by 5 August 2019, 5 November 2019, 5 February 2020 and 5 May 2020, with the final report required by 31 January 2021.
 The deadlines for tax payments remain unchanged.

-The advantages of taking part in the pilot:
+The following advantages may arise from taking part in the pilot.

-- The taxpayer can familiarise themselves with the system sooner rather than later – MTD is going to come in and so they can get ahead of the game.
+- Taxpayers can familiarise themselves with the system sooner rather than later on the basis MTD is going to come in and so they can get ahead of the game.

-- HMRC offered greater assistance with those that volunteered for the MTD VAT pilot and so the expectation would be that more help would be offered for this one as well.
+- HMRC offered greater assistance to those that volunteered for the MTD VAT pilot and so the expectation would be that more help would also be offered for those volunteering for this one.

-- The taxpayer will be able to view an estimate of their tax at any time based on the information submitted – currently this is not available until the tax return is submitted.
+- Taxpayers will be able to view an estimate of their tax at any time based on the information submitted – currently this is not available until their tax return is submitted.

-- If the taxpayer is taxable from April 2019, it could be advisable to get involved with the new system from the start.
+- If a business becomes taxable from April 2019, it could be advisable to get involved with the new system from the start.

-It’s highly likely that this pilot programme will eventually lead to an obligation on all landlords to report digitally (and perhaps pay their tax) on a quarterly basis.
-Landlords should be under no illusion – MTD is now a question of when rather than if.
+It’s highly likely that this pilot programme will eventually lead to an obligation on all landlords and other businesses to report digitally (and perhaps pay their tax) on a quarterly basis.
+Landlords and other business owners should be under no illusion – MTD is now a question of when rather than if.